-How audit partners make decisions; the impact of new audit methods, the compliance culture and systemic regulations the process of audit decision-making
+Research title: How audit engagement leaders make audit opinion decisions; the impact of new audit methods, the compliance culture and systemic regulations on audit engagement leaders and their audit opinion decision-making

 How Audit Partners make decisions; the impact of systemic regulation, the compliance culture and changes in audit methods on audit partners and their decision-making.